mitsuba-renderer/enoki/docs/gpu.rst

 <https://pytorch.org/docs/stable/notes/cuda.html#cuda-memory-management>`_,
 Enoki uses a caching scheme to avoid very costly device synchronizations when releasing memory.
-This means that freeing a large GPU variable doesn't cause additional memory to be available for the operating system or frameworks like Tensorflow or PyTorch.
+This means that freeing a large GPU variable doesn't cause the associated memory region to become available for use by the operating system or other frameworks like Tensorflow or PyTorch.
 Use the function :cpp:func:`cuda_malloc_trim` to fully purge all unused memory.
 The function is only relevant when working with other frameworks and does not need to be called to free up memory for use by Enoki itself.

 C++ interface
 -------------